 Different kinds of trauma to the teeth

-How is trauma to the teeth related to root canal treatment?
+How is trauma to the teeth related to root canal treatment

 Trauma to the teeth can be explained in 2 broad categories.
 These are fractures of the tooth structure and loosening of the tooth within its socket.
 These can happen concomitantly.
-Both of such trauma can affect the pulp tissue and it may degenerate like the way it does in a decayed tooth.
+Both such traumas can affect the pulp tissue and it may degenerate like the way it does in a decayed tooth.

-For fractures of the tooth structure, they can further classified by the type of tooth structure involved.
-The clinician will need to check the extension of fracture and determine the need for root canal treatment before placing a full restoration.
+For fractures of the tooth structure, they can be further classified by the type of tooth structure involved.
+The clinician will need to check the extension of the fracture and determine the need for root canal treatment before placing a full restoration.

 For teeth that have been loosened or avulsed from the socket, both the pulp and the surrounding tissue around the roots are affected.
 The outcome and treatment for the different types of teeth loosening vary and the clinician should explain what the treatments are and the different outcomes of the teeth.